CosmWasm/docs-deprecated/dev-academy/basics/03-cosmos-sdk-cw.md

 the Cosmos SDK are generally referred to as application-specific blockchains.
 The goal of the Cosmos SDK is to allow developers to easily create custom blockchains from scratch that can natively interoperate with other blockchains.
-We envision the SDK as the npm-like framework to build secure blockchain applications on top of Tendermint (opens new window).
+We envision the SDK as the npm-like framework to build secure blockchain applications on top of Tendermint.
 SDK-based blockchains are built out of composable modules, most of which are open source and readily available for any developers to use.
 Anyone can create a module for the Cosmos-SDK, and integrating already-built modules is as simple as importing them into your blockchain application.
 What's more, the Cosmos SDK is a capabilities-based system, which allows developers to better reason about the security